facebook/react/docs/docs/05-reusable-components.md

     // A React component.
     optionalComponent: React.PropTypes.component,

+    // You can also declare that a prop is an instance of a class.
+This uses
+    // JS's instanceof operator.
+    optionalMessage: React.PropTypes.instanceOf(Message),

     // You can ensure that your prop is limited to specific values by treating
     // it as an enum.
     optionalEnum: React.PropTypes.oneOf(['News', 'Photos']),